sentientazure/superblogdocs/04_building_the_website/01_python_3_hello_world_page.md

-Now open the project folder in your favorite text editor or IDE.
-I'll be using [VS Code](https://code.visualstudio.com/download).
-I recommend [Sublime Text](https://www.sublimetext.com/3) if you're not familiar with text editors and IDEs in general.

-### `urls.py`
+# Hello World Page
+Now, open up the `urls.py` file in your project folder.
 You should see the following already there by default:
 ```python
 urlpatterns = [
     path('admin/', admin.site.urls),